Dynamics of ranking: Discussion

 \subsubsection{Acknowledgments}

+In memory of Jorge Flores and Germinal Cocho.
 We acknowledge Jos{\'e} A. Morales and Sergio S{\'a}nchez for data handling at the start of the project.
 We are grateful for data provision to Gustavo Carreón, Syed Haque, Kay Holekamp, Amiyaal Ilany, Márton Karsai, Raj Kumar Pan, Roberto Murcio, and Roberta Sinatra.
 G.I. thanks Tiina Näsi for valuable suggestions.
-G.I. acknowledges partial support from the Air Force Office of Scientific Research under award number FA8655-20-1-7020, and by the EU H2020 ICT48 project Humane AI Net under contract 952026.
-C.P. and C.G. acknowledge support by projects CONACyT 285754 and UNAM-PAPIIT IG100518, IG101421, IN107919, and IV100120.
-A.-L.B. was supported by the European Union's Horizon 2020 SYNERGY grant under grant agreement No 810115-DYNASNET, the John Templeton Foundation grant \#61066 and AFOSR award number FA9550-19-1-0354.
+G.I. acknowledges support from AFOSR (\#FA8655-20-1-7020), project EU H2020 Humane AI-net (\#952026), and CHIST-ERA project SAI (\#FWF I 5205-N).
+C.P. and C.G. acknowledge support by CONACyT (\#285754) and UNAM-PAPIIT (\#IG100518, IG101421, IN107919, and IV100120).
+C.G. was also supported by the PASPA program from UNAM-DGAPA.
+A.-L.B. was supported by a EU H2020 SYNERGY grant (\#810115-DYNASNET), the John Templeton Foundation (\#61066), and AFOSR (\#FA9550-19-1-0354).